Stages of Hodgkin lymphoma

 Inside or outside of the lymphatic system

-Doctors look at whether the lymphoma is affecting:
+Doctors look at whether your lymphoma is affecting your

-Lymphatic sites include a group of lymph nodes or an organ of the lymphatic system, such as the thymus or spleen.
+Lymphatic sites include a group of lymph nodes or an organ in the lymphatic system, such as the:

-Your doctor may use the letter E after the stage number if you have lymphoma outside of the lymphatic system.
-Your doctor or nurse can explain what this means in your situation.
+Your doctor may use the letter E (for extranodal) after the stage number if you have lymphoma outside the lymphatic system.
+For example stage 1E.
+Your doctor or nurse can explain what this means for you.

 B symptoms